Trunkie-251/Reymaland-lore-cache/README.md

 ### The Reign of Steel

-Welcome to the far future, in the year of XXXX
+Welcome to the far future, in the year of 3XXX.
+The solar system is ruled by post-human states after the Earth was burnt to cinders under the occult awakening of the Starspawn millenia ago.

+Humanity has been forced to go post-human to survive, homo sapiens is dead.

+Lizards n' humans sitting in a tree...

+Synths??????